Region of Waterloo extends funding of Erbs Road shelter to 2030 and beyond

 He added that powers outside of his control, like the Region of Waterloo, need to build more affordable and supportive housing to meet the needs of people experiencing homelessness.

-Forty-six of the 50 people who currently live at the shelter experience chronic homelessness, meaning they’ve been without a home for six years, according to Joe Mancini of The Working Centre.
+Forty-six of the 50 people who currently live at the shelter experience chronic homelessness, meaning they’ve been without a home for six months, according to Joe Mancini of The Working Centre.

 David Alton of the Social Development Centre Waterloo Region conducted a third-party review of the site, interacting with the people that live there.